-In Python, as In most programming languages, code executes sequentially, meaning that every function waits for the previous function to complete before it can execute.
+As in most programming languages, there are threads in Python too.
+Code executes sequentially, meaning that every function waits for the previous function to complete before it can execute.
 That sounds great in theory, however, it can be a bottleneck for many scenarios in the real world.

 For example, let’s consider a web app that displays images of dogs from multiple sources.
 The user can view and then select as many images as they want to download.
 In terms of code, it would look something like this: